 If fine art is your cup of tea, then head to one of the most involved galleries in the world, The Getty Center.
 The building itself is beautiful to look at, and inside you’ll find plenty of priceless works of art.

+The collection is quite impressive, with works from Van Gogh and Monet, and the gardens are wonderful to stroll around in.
 This place also has concerts on some nights, so if you plan to visit it’s always worth checking out if there is any event happening.

+Another good reason to visit is the spectacular view you get from there, overlooking LA and the ocean.
 On a side note, another way to get a good view is to hike to the Hollywood sign, which might take a bit more effort, but it’s also free, and totally worth it.

 What’s your favorite things to do in Los Angeles for free?